ryan-mcclue/unsw/comp3331/wk8/week8.md

 Implementations: RIP, IGRP-Cisco, BGP
 TODO: Does dynamic programming mean value is converged on?

+Efficiency of network is maximised if propagation delay is 0 (as can detect collisions instantly)

 ICMP used by hosts and routers to communicate network information (not reachable, TTL expired, etc.)
 Not TCP or UDP, only 8 bytes of IP payload